 Excluding users removes those users’ metrics from metrics and reports.
 Users who don’t contribute code or PR activity often may skew the team’s metrics.
 Excluding those users allows you to capture more accurate metrics for the team.

-For example, you may have engineering managers, directors, or scrum masters assigned to your team so they can access the team’s metrics.
-You may also have QA engineers commenting on tickets and PRs, but not contributing much code.
-Since they don’t contribute code, excluding them from metrics will prevent them from distorting the metrics for the team.
+For example, you may have engineering managers, directors, or scrum masters assigned to your team to access the team’s metrics.
+You may also have QA engineers commenting on tickets and PRs, but not contributing much code or being assigned tickets you want to track.
+Excluding them from metrics will prevent them from distorting the metrics for the team.

 Learn more about excluding users from reports.